deepestshade/igir-scripts/README.md

 Each OS uses different emulators and annoyingly slightly different folder names.

-The script `filter-for-devices.sh` handles this by selecting the correct MAME version and structure for each target device:
+The script `filter-roms-for-devices.sh` handles this by selecting the correct MAME version and structure for each target device:

 ```bash
 case "$target" in